laurentiu-miu/springBootTest/README.md

-# Description
+### Description
-# I have a service MyServiceImpl that listen to the ApplicationReadyEvent
-# In the method doStuff I run a while(true) - run forever
-# (In the original app I run a (infinite) sink that is getting data from a rest endpoint and publish it to kafka)
+I have a service MyServiceImpl that listen to the ApplicationReadyEvent In the method doStuff I run a while(true) - run forever (In the original app I run a (infinite) sink that is getting data from a rest endpoint and publish it to kafka)
-# In spring boot 2.3.1 the actuator endpoint status for readiness is OUT_OF_SERVICE because the listener doesn't finish
-# In spring boot 2.2.8 the actuator endpoint status for readiness is UP
+In spring boot 2.3.1 the actuator endpoint status for readiness is OUT_OF_SERVICE because the listener doesn't finish In spring boot 2.2.8 the actuator endpoint status for readiness is UP

-#1.
-Start the app with spring boot 2.3.1
+1. Start the app with spring boot 2.3.1 mvn spring-but:run access the endpoint for readiness http://localhost:8080/.mystatus/ready
-mvn spring-but:run
-#access the endpoint for readiness
-http://localhost:8080/.mystatus/ready
-#The health is "status": "OUT_OF_SERVICE"
+The health is "status": "OUT_OF_SERVICE"

-#2.
-Start the app with spring boot 2.2.8
+2. Start the app with spring boot 2.2.8 mvn spring-but:run access the endpoint for readiness http://localhost:8080/.mystatus/ready
-mvn spring-but:run
-#access the endpoint for readiness
-http://localhost:8080/.mystatus/ready
-#The health is "status": "UP"
+The health is "status": "UP"